eating on the go

 • Panera Bread offers items such as half salad and half sandwich combinations.

-• Avoid purchasing combos with fries and soft drinks
+• Avoid purchasing combos with fries and a soft drink.

-• Ask for sauces on the side (these tend to be loaded with calories due to their high-fat content)
+• Ask for sauces on the side.
+These tend to be loaded with sugar, fat and calories.